 }

-This tests 5 r1-scales × 5 r2-scales = 25 permutations per pair, returning the shortest solution from each.
+This tests 5 r1-scales × 5 r2-scales = 25 permutations per pair.
+With the default shortest_only: true, one shortest solution is returned per permutation (so 25 solutions per pair); set shortest_only: false to receive every valid solution from each permutation.
 If n_r_steps is omitted, it defaults to 3 when a sweep is requested.

 In 1957, Lester Dubins proved that the shortest path between two oriented points in a plane, subject to a minimum turning radius, is composed of at most three segments — each either a circular arc (C) at the minimum radius or a straight line (S).
 This gives six possible Dubins path types: CSC (three variants) and CCC (three variants).
 The problem has elegant closed-form solutions in 2D and is widely used in robot motion planning, UAV path planning, and vehicle routing.